 Iness v.
 Canada Mortgage and Housing Corp (2002), 220 D.L.R.
 (4th) 682 (C.A.)

-- Recognized by Best Lawyers in Canada 2019 as a leading lawyer in Administrative and Public Law and Labour and Employment Law
+- Repeatedly recognized by Best Lawyers in Canada as a leading lawyer in Administrative and Public Law and Labour and Employment Law

-- Voted one of Canadian Lawyer’s Top 25 Most Influential Lawyers for 2017
+- Voted one of Canadian Lawyer‘s Top 25 Most Influential Lawyers (2017)

 - Professional Man of the Year, Indo-Canadian Chamber of Commerce (2007)

-- Law Society Medal, the highest honour awarded by the governing body of the legal profession in Ontario (2003)
+- Recipient of the Law Society Medal, the highest honour awarded by the governing body of the legal profession in Ontario (2003)

 - Constitutional Litigator-in-Residence, David Asper Centre for Constitutional Rights, University of Toronto, Faculty of Law (Fall 2015)